 Your entryway is radiating “holiday.”
 We love the classic vintage feel of it.

 I really wanted the entryway to feel cozy and inviting.
-I added a couple mini Christmas trees and put out a bowl filled with my favorite ornaments for a pop of festive color.
+I added a couple of mini Christmas trees and put out a bowl filled with my favorite ornaments for a pop of festive color.
 Candles, I always have festive smelling candles.
-This candle is my favorite.
 There’s nothing more inviting, or cozy, than a good candle.

 (image above courtesy of Anthropologie)